 You typically have three years from the date a storm first makes landfall to file a claim after a hurricane in Florida.
 If you wait too long to file a claim with your insurance company, you may miss out on the opportunity to do so.

-Damage Caused by Hurricanes
+Damage Caused By Hurricanes

-Generally, damage to your property caused by the effects of a hurricane stems from wind, wind-driven rain, and floodwaters that enter your home through the roof, windows, doors, cracks in the walls or foundation, and sewer back-up.
+Generally, damage to your property caused by the effects of a hurricane stems from wind, wind-driven rain, and floodwaters that enter your home through the roof, windows, doors, cracks in the walls or foundation, and sewer backup.

 Preparing Your Claim

 Having photographic or video evidence of the damage is also helpful, especially if you have before-and-after images.
 If you have large, permanent repairs to make to your property, you may want to wait until the insurance adjuster has seen your property.

 If your home is unsafe to occupy due to the extent of the damage, notify your insurance company about finding another place to live while repairs are being made.
 Some policies have additional coverage for living expenses (ALE) during this time.

 What to Expect from Your Insurance Agency

-If you are a policyholder in good standing with your insurance company, you have the right to repair or rebuild your home and receive compensation for the damage or destruction of your property inside and outside your home.
+As a policyholder in good standing with your insurance company, you have the right to repair or rebuild your home and receive compensation for the damage or destruction of your property inside and outside your home.

 - The right to receive notice that your claim is being partially or totally paid; has been denied; or is being investigated within 30 days; and